 Gold country is renowned for its fantastic wines being made in and around the region.
 What many people may not know is that it’s also home to an award-winning cider distillery – Indigeny Reserve.
 The tasting rooms and cidery are situated right in the center of one of their orchards.
 Besides their world-class cider, you’ll also find apple brandy as well as fruit-infused vodkas to sample.

 There’s something otherworldly about caves.
 Maybe because they’re hundreds of feet below the surface or rather the unique types of things you’ll see.
 Things like stalactites, stalagmites and flowstones that you would never see above ground.
 Mercer Caverns, just down the road a bit from Murphys, is a MUST for anyone in the High Sierra.
 It’s home to a rare cavern formation called “flor ferri” and other indescribable types that you must see in person.
 Being the longest continually running commercial cave in the state of California, they have guest books signed by a hundred and twenty years of visitors!

-Of course, you should visit the main attractions, but be sure to include a few of the lesser known attractions in the High Sierra too.
+Of course, you should visit the main attractions, but be sure to include a few of these unique places to visit in California High Sierra too.
 So, on your next trip, discover a different High Sierra that most would miss out on.